Money Making Ideas with your Antiques and Collectibles

 Some items are better used for other purposes.
 The cats love sleeping in dresser draws.
 Dogs love to sleep on sofas.
 Cover the old sofa cushions, with a washable material and give it to the dog.

 There are many artisans that create “Steampunk” jewelry items with old parts.
-It's better than sitting in a draw or box so be creative and make some money too!
+It's better than sitting in a drawer or box, so be creative and make some money too!

 Summary of creative ways to market antique collectibles

-Well there are some creative ideas to make money with your unwanted collectibles.
-Either charge a fee to show off your unusual items or exceptionally large collection.
+Well, there are some creative ideas to make money with your unwanted collectibles.
+Charge a fee to show off your unusual items or exceptionally large collection.

 Lease or rent out your pieces to movie sets or television programs or re-purpose them into an art piece or jewelry.
 Be creative and think outside the box.

 I only touched upon the ideas one could use to make some money from unsalable collectibles.
-There are many more resources for the movie and television industry I didn't list. hopefully there are some ways to help get your creative juices flowing.
+There are more resources for the movie and television industry I didn't list.
+Hopefully, these ideas will help get your creative juices flowing.

 So here are three ideas to help you make some money on your mistakes.
 Admit it; we all have them hidden away.
-They sit here year after year, mocking us until we cover them up or can't go into the room where we hid them.
+They sit year after year, mocking us until we cover them up and can't go into the room and face them.

 Get creative and try some of these.
 Maybe you have another idea you can share in the comments box below.